davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 * `release`: This is a write-release: wait for all preceding operations to complete before doing this (but work ahead on stuff following this if it's convenient).
 * `relaxed`: No ordering guarantees, do this any time it's convenient.

-Note that we use the `release` semantic when bumping the tail, since that's how the current thread releases its ownership of the item it just enqueued.
-Past this point, the consumer can pick up the item off the queue at any time, so we need to be certain this thread isn't still running code that might be using the shared memory.
+We use the `release` semantic when bumping the tail, since that's how the current thread releases its ownership of the item it just enqueued.
+Past this point, the consumer can pick up the item off the queue at any time, so we need to be certain this thread isn't still running code that might be using the shared memory, in this method or in the calling context.

-Similarly, we use the `acquire` semantic when reading the tail in poll, since that's how we know ownership of an entry has passed to us.
+Similarly, we use the `acquire` semantic when reading the tail in `poll()`, since that's how we know ownership of an entry has passed to us.
 We need to be certain this thread isn't already running code on the shared memory until we've observed the producer's releasing write.

+Finally, I should note the `relaxed` read in `put()` cannot cross the write-release at the end of that method.
+Acquire-release semantics impose order on relaxed memory operations the same as they do for regular variable reads and writes.
+In fact, you can think of 'normal' variable reads and writes as 'having relaxed semantics.'

 And there you have it ... memory order, ownership, and acquire and release semantics!
-Does it make sense now?
-If so, I'd like to peel back the curtains just a little bit more:

 ## Parting Notes